colinnewell/pcap2mysql-log/DEVELOPING.md

 This docker-compose environment pushes all the containers onto the same ip address so that the tcpdump can capture the traffic on localhost where the communication occurs.

+Currently the code to generate the MySQL traffic is in Go tests located in the `test/` directory.
+They have a build tag added to ensure they don't get dragged into the regular build process.

+    // +build capturetest

+The location of this test code feels awkward and may move.
+It might actually make sense to move all this infrastructure to an entirely different project.

+Right now this is Go code, but of course it ought to be simple enough to create containers running other language clients to capture traffic from them to highlight whatever differences they have.